Extra-special quotients of surface braid groups and double Kodaira fibrations with small signature: Introduction

-In particular, this homology group is independent both on $G$ and on the chosen structure on it. \end{E} Thus $\mathsf{b}_1(S)=8$ and, subsequently, the pull-back map $f^* \colon H^1(\Sigma_b \times \Sigma_b, \, \mathbb{Q}) \to H^1(S, \, \mathbb{Q})$ is an isomorphism.
-Following \cite{Breg18}, we will express this fact by saying that $f$ is \emph{maximal}, see Proposition \ref{prop:maximal}.
-For an interpretation of maximality in terms of monodromy, see Corollary \ref{cor:equivalent-properties-monodromy}.

 Let us now describe how this paper is organized.
 In Section \ref{sec:CCT} we introduce some algebraic preliminaries, in particular we discuss the so-called CCT-groups (Definition \ref{def:CCT}), namely, finite non-abelian groups in which commutativity is a transitive relation on the set of non-central elements.
-These groups are of historical importance in the context of classification of finite simple groups, see Remark \ref{rmk:CCT-historical-importance}, and they play a fundamental role in this paper, as we will soon explain.
+These groups are of historical importance in the context of classification of finite simple groups, see Remark \ref{rmk:CCT-historical-importance}, and they play a relevant role in this paper.
 It turns out that there are precisely eight groups $G$ with $|G| \leq 32$ that are not CCT-groups, namely $\mathsf{S}_4$ and seven groups of order $32$, see Corollary \ref{cor:small-CCT}, Proposition \ref{prop:24-no-CCT} and Proposition \ref{prop:CCT-minore-32}.

-In Section \ref{sec:ddks} we define diagonal double Kodaira structures on finite groups and we explain the relation with their counterpart in geometric topology, namely admissible group epimorphisms from pure surface braid groups.
+In Section \ref{sec:ddks} we define diagonal double Kodaira structures and we explain the relation with their counterpart in geometric topology, namely admissible group epimorphisms from pure surface braid groups to finite groups.